OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-The biggest park in Madrid is a great place to visit, whether you fancy a relaxed picnic, a day riding the rollercoasters at the amusement park or perhaps a visit to the zoo.
+Casa De Campo is Madrid’s biggest park and is a great place to visit, whether you fancy a relaxed picnic, a day riding the rollercoasters at the amusement park or perhaps a visit to the zoo.

 Madrid’s largest park began life as a royal hunting ground under Philip II, who built the city’s royal palace when he moved Spain’s capital from Valladolid to Madrid.
 The king used the land for hunting, which gave rise to the name of the area.
 A country house had been built on the land in 1519, giving rise to the area’s name – Casa de Campo means ‘country house’ in Spanish.